kanishkamisra/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year PhD Student at Purdue University.
-I work on Natural Language Understanding with [Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
+I am a third year PhD Student at Purdue University, where I work on Natural Language Understanding with [Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
+I am particularly interested in analysing neural network representations of language from the perspective of human sentence processing.

+In 2018, I was fortunate to be funded by the Purdue Research Foundation Fellowship.
+I currently teach three sections (~75 students) of database fundamentals to sophomore level undergraduates.

+My email is [my-first-name] @ purdue [dot] edu.<sup><a href = "https://en.wikipedia.org/wiki/Address_munging">[why is it like that?]</a></sup>